falldamagestudio/UE-Jenkins-BuildSystem/README.md

 ## Agents

-Agents run in their own network, separate from the GKE cluster.
+Agents run in their own network, separate from the controller VM.
 They have a few ports open to the Internet (typically WinRM & SSH).
 They have a route to the internal load balancer.

 ## Image builders